WICG/first-party-sets/README.md

 small enough to meet the user's privacy expectations, yet large enough to provide the user's desired functionality on the site they are interacting with.

-Related Website Sets (FPS) is a web platform mechanism, proposed within the context of browser efforts to phase out support for third-party cookies, through which site authors of multi-domain sites may declare relationships between domains such that the browser may understand the relationships and handle cookie access accordingly.
+Related Website Sets (RWS) is a web platform mechanism, proposed within the context of browser efforts to phase out support for third-party cookies, through which site authors of multi-domain sites may declare relationships between domains such that the browser may understand the relationships and handle cookie access accordingly.

 The core principle of allowing browsers to treat collections of *known related sites* differently from otherwise *unrelated sites* is grounded in ideas that had been previously discussed in the W3C (such as [Affiliated Domains](https://www.w3.org/2017/11/06-webappsec-minutes.html#item12)), the now defunct IETF [DBOUND](https://datatracker.ietf.org/doc/html/draft-sullivan-dbound-problem-statement-02) working group, and previously deployed in some browsers (such as the [Disconnect.me entities list](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/entities.json)).